-Since patent illustration is a structured and legal document it has got some special requirements those should be fulfilled by the applicant, with this article, we came up with those requirements which are sought by a patent office more than often.
+Since patent illustration is a structured and legal document it has got some special requirements.
+Fulfillment of those requirements should be by the applicant, with this article, we came up with those requirements which are pursue by a patent office more than often.
 Understanding these special requirements for patent illustration we can increase the chances of getting our application approved manifold.

-Thus, with this article, we came up with enlisting those patent illustration requirements so that applicants can save plenty of their precious time and resources.
+Thus, with this article, we came up with enlisting those patent illustration requirements.
+This will help applicants save plenty of their precious time and resources.
 Without much ado let’s list those requirements.

 - Illustration shall be executed in durable, black, sufficiently dense and dark, uniformly thick and well-defined, lines and strokes without colorings.
 Patent Illustration Requirements